 Although these tests exist in determining the validity of worker classification, the Supreme Court in India has a myriad of other factors (or questions) to determine the validity of an employee’s classification.
 Some of the questions put forward by the Supreme Court include

-The quality of work an employer demands can be achieved by strict supervision and guidance of his workforce.
+By strict supervision and guidance of his workforce, the employer can ensure that the employees deliver top-quality work in the organization.
 The ability to efficiently manage the work output is almost impossible with an independent contractor.
 The highest demand an employer can make is to request the degree of quality needed.
 The freedom an independent contract enjoys cuts across its work autonomy, which may lead to subpar jobs.
 Unfortunately, an employer's interference over the quality of work demanded may be seen as an enforcement of control, which places the employer at risk of paying the benefits fit for an employee.

 In India, the penalty for misclassification of workers results in the organization paying hefty fines.
 But beyond the financial penalties and possible prison time for the managers of the organizations, the damages to the company’s reputation may be difficult to repair.